GemberPHP/event-sourcing/docs/usage.md

 Therefore, the model can define **event subscribers** with the `#[DomainEventSubscriber]` attribute.
 Any event subscribed in this way is automatically loaded from the event store when building the model.

 > Note: The model doesn’t have to be the one that applied the event.
-It just needs to be related to at least one of the model's domain identifiers.
+It just needs to be related to at least one of the model's domain tags.
 >
 > Also, the model doesn't need to have an event subscriber for each applied message.
 Just for the events which are required to maintain domain state.